Dehlavieh (missile)

-The Dehlavieh (دهلاویه) (also Dehlavie, Dehlaviyeh, etc) is an Iranian anti-tank guided missile made by the Ministry of Defence and Armed Forces Logistics (Iran).

-It is considered to be an unlicensed copy of the 9M133 Kornet, which has the same guidance, outer appearance and published performance.
+The Dehlavieh (دهلاویه; also Dehlavie, Dehlaviyeh, etc.) is an Iranian anti-tank guided missile made by the Ministry of Defence and Armed Forces Logistics.
+It is considered to be an unlicensed copy of the Russian 9M133 Kornet, which has the same guidance, outer appearance and stated performance specifications.

 History

 In March 2023, it was reported that several Dehlaviehs were confiscated by American and British troops from being transported to the Houthis.
 The incident took place in February 2023 after an American aircraft conducted surveillance on a small boat coming from Iran.

 Design

 The Dehlavieh has a range of 5–6 km which was reportedly extended to 8 km (for both its air and ground launched versions) as of 2023.
 Its armor penetration is said to be more than 1,000 mm.

 In 2018, it was reported that the Dehlavieh could have the “RU244TK” and “RU150TK” thermal imaging cameras attached.